christophgil/ZIPsFS/README.md

 For FUSE, returning a file size of zero to represent an unknown or dynamic size is not recommended.
 Many programs interpret a size of 0 as an empty file and will not attempt to read from it at all.
-In ZIPsFS,  a placeholder or estimated size is returned if the file content has not been generated  at the time of stat().
+In ZIPsFS,  a placeholder or estimated size is returned if the file content has not been generated.
 The estimate should be large enough to allow reading the full content.
 If the size is underestimated, data may be read incompletely, leading to truncated output or application errors.
 This workaround allows programs to read the file as if it had content, even though the size isn’t known in advance.
 However, it may still break software that relies on accurate size reporting for buffering or memory allocation.

+Example Diann: The mass-spectrometry program Diann does not rely on correct file sizes when reading fasta files.
+Since Diann does not support fasta.gz files directly, it can benefit from ZIPsFS capability to decompress on download.

 Example Fragpipe: Fragpipe is a software to process mass-spectrometry files.
 Processing Thermo-Fisher mass-spectrometry files with the suffix raw, those are converted by Fragpipe into the